-Open: Monday-Friday/9:15 -17:15
+Open : Monday-Friday/9:15 -17:15

-\star Visit the Student Support Center to ask for consultation with a Student Life Coach.
+$\bigstar$ Visit the Student Support Center to ask for consultation with a Student Life Coach.

-Note: The office is closed on public holidays and seasonal school holidays.
+Note: The office is closed on weekends, public holidays and school holidays.
 The office may also close temporarily for events and other unavoidable circumstances.
-We may have to close the desk due to COVID-19 or for other reasons.

-[Suzukakedai Campus] Student Life Coaches Service Desk in Suzukakedai Library
+[Suzukakedai Campus] Student Life Coaches Service Desk in